drazicmartin/cheat-sheet/docker/README.md

 ## Docker compose

+**desc** : *Docker compose is use to manage multiple containers*

-docker compose use yaml format \
+ - docker compose use yaml format \
-versions :
+ - versions :
    - v1 : don't use services
    - v2 & v3 : use services and are now merged

 Docker compose up
 ```bash